malthelange/CLVM/README.md

 An interpreter for the DSL for financial contracts called CL, written as a smart contract in the ConCert framework.
 For serialization the CL language is translated to a stack based language called CLVM.
 The goal of this project is to verify the translation in Coq.
 This repo contains is a fork of the ConCert framework.
 The additions made by our CLVM project is found in
-[CLVM Interpreter](execution/CLInterp).
+[CLVM](execution/CLInterp).
 The readme of the folder details the CLVM project structure.

 ## How to build
 This is the build procedure described by the developers of the ConCert framwork.